 Checking the datasheet, I already see some interesting nuances:

-a) clamp connection of over-voltage protection is connected between transistors collector and gate (not collector and emitter), which can be cause of generation in certain circumstances;
+a) clamp connection of over-voltage protection is connected between transistors collector and gate (not collector and emitter), which can be the cause of generation in certain circumstances;

 b) max value of current fall time (Tfall) for transistor: 15 us, but typically it’s ~2,8 us, which is 5 times less.